Ah! That burning desire to become a model.

 You’re reading this article on avdheshtondak.com.

-“avdheshtondak.com” is the domain name of my website.
-This domain is an individual domain.
-I have purchased it, and I need to pay every year to keep this domain name active.
+“avdheshtondak.com” is the domain name of my website, which is an individual domain.
+I have purchased it, and I need to pay every year to keep this domain name active (along with hosting services and some other necessary stuff).

-However, if I wish to create a free website, then I could search for the domain ‘avdheshtondak’ on WordPress.com.
-If the domain name is available, I could create a website on WordPress.com.
+However, if I wished to create a free website, I could search for the domain ‘avdheshtondak’ on WordPress.com.
+If the domain name’s available, I could create a website on WordPress.com.

 The difference would be in the web address of the two websites.